ctkelley/SIAMFANLEquations.jl/README.md

   - All there except for doing QR the right way.
 Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
 - v0.4.1: Anderson code complete;  print book --> notebook map 75% done , more stuff in CI__
 - v0.4.2: Print book --> notebook done!
 Notebook 90% done.
 Only final benchmarking + projects will be left__
-- v0.4.3: (This Release) Chapter 4 tagged; notebook done, mapped to print book
+- v0.4.3: (This Release) Chapter 4 tagged; notebook done, mapped to print book; __solvers done__

-### Chapter 4 will be shorter than Chapters 1, 2, and 3 because the algorithms are simpler with fewer options.
+### Chapter 4 is shorter than Chapters 1, 2, and 3 because the algorithms are simpler with fewer options.

 ### Chapter 5 will be even shorter.